MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/dbmovement-scenario-goldenconfig.md

 - **tf (target file)** – The path and name of the file to export to.
 The folder should already exist, but the export process will create the file.

 ## Import the database

-Upload the .bacpac file created in the previous step to your LCS Project's Asset Library under the **Database backup** section.
-Next, begin the import which will overwrite the target UAT environment's databases with the golden configuration database.
+Upload the .bacpac file that was created in the previous step to the **Database backup** section in your LCS project's Asset Library.
+Then begin the import.
+The target UAT environment's databases will be overwritten by the golden configuration database.

 [!include [dbmovement-import](../includes/dbmovement-import.md)]

 ## Perform master data migration

-Now that the UAT enviornment is hydradted with the golden configuration, you can begin the master data migration.
-This can be done [using data entities](../data-entities/develop-entity-for-data-migration.md).
-It is recommended to complete your data migration activities prior to copying the UAT environment to production as you will have access in UAT to the database to troubleshoot.
+Now that the UAT environment is hydrated with the golden configuration, you can begin to migrate master data.
+You can do this data migration by [using data entities](../data-entities/develop-entity-for-data-migration.md).
+We recommend that you complete your data migration activities before you copy the UAT environment to production, because you will have access to the database in the UAT environment for troubleshooting.

 ## Copy the sandbox database to production

-When you're ready to perform a mock go live or actual go live you can copy the UAT environment in to production.
-This process is commonly referred to as *cutover* and is recommended to be exercised more than once before your actual go live.
-This will allow you to get detailed time estimates on each step of the process, including the submit of a service request for **Sandbox to Production**.
-In this request, you ask that Microsoft run the copy action.
+When you're ready to do a mock go-live or actual go-live, you can copy the UAT environment to production.
+This process is often referred to as *cutover*.
+We recommend that you do a cutover more than one time before your actual go-live.
+In this way, you can get detailed time estimates for each step of the process, including the step where you submit a **Sandbox to Production** service request to ask that Microsoft run the copy action.

 > [!NOTE]
 > You can't use a request of the **Database refresh request** type, because the request involves copying to a production environment.

-1. In LCS, on the **Project** home page, select **Service requests**.
+1. In LCS, on the project home page, select **Service requests**.
 2. On the **Service requests** page, select **Add**, and then select **Sandbox to Production**.
 3. In the **Sandbox to Production** dialog box, follow these steps: